 Degree of reality

 Another point to watch is the degree of reality.
-In some of the above examples, the dependent clause is pragmatically real like the mice in ‘I see white mice’ (see Rule Seven): if I see Amélie watching TV, or Lucy getting a bottle, that is very likely to really happen (although it might be a hallucination).
+In some of the above examples, the dependent clause is only pragmatically real like the mice in ‘I see white mice’ (see Rule Seven): if I see Amélie watching TV, or Lucy getting a bottle, that is very likely to really happen (although it might be a hallucination).
 A different situation is ‘I didn’t see Amélie watching TV’ in a context of ‘Sorry, I missed that completely’.
 The seemingly obvious translation dmatnà veì dmetfáwy amelÌi. see-fact-not-fact1 PIn−2-nom-dat2 television-fact-acc2 Amélie-acc-dat3a. says absolutely nothing about whether she was actually watching the telly.
 This problem can be solved by swapping degree of reality with an inversion.
-Just as in the chapter on modal adverbs, the resulting bracket serves for conferring reality, so that my ignorance does not lose its top-level status.
+Just as in the chapter on modal adverbs, the resulting bracket serves for conferring reality on my failure to see her.

 |dmatnà veì dmetfáwy amelÌi.||I didn’t see Amélie watching TV [so I don’t know whether she did].|